Kondattam: Plot

-Raja is a rich fun-loving man who lives alone in a bungalow and owns a company where his friends Anand, Babu and Siva will be working at.
-Despite being rich, Raja lost both his parents and often yearns for love and affection hence he often spends time in homes of his friends.
+Raja is a rich fun-loving man who lives alone in a bungalow and owns a company where his friends Anand, Babu and Siva work.
+Raja lost both his parents and often yearns for their love and affection hence he often spends time in homes of his friends.
 Raja often plays pranks on his friends and others however a boat ride with his friends turns tragic after his friends die in an accident.
 Raja is heart-broken after his fiancée Lalitha blames him for his friends' deaths.
-Feeling remorse for his actions, Raja writes off his properties to the families of his deceased friends.
+Feeling remorse for his actions, Raja transfers his properties to the families of his deceased friends.
 He gets a call that Anand's wife died after giving birth to a baby boy.

 Raja gives the baby to Anand's family who wants him to stay in their home for some time.
 Except the older couple, other members initially do not like his presence but he wins their love and affection.
 Raja discovers that someone is attempting to kill the child.
 He then gets himself into a situation where he can continue staying in the house and detect the mystery.

 Lalitha who is engaged to be married to Gopikrishna comes to stay in the same home and still hates Raja.
 During the naming ceremony of the baby, the family learns that Raja killed Anand.
 Arjun's servant reveals that Anand's property will be inherited by the baby.
 While getting thrashed by their car driver Pazhani, Raja who accidentally sees Pazhani's ring realises he was the one who attempted to kill the baby.

 Pazhani was in love with Purushothaman's daughter and had an eye on the property, after coming to know that child is the heir of the property he tried to kill it.
 In the end, Raja marries Lalitha and becomes a part of the huge family.